getalp/ALFFA_PUBLIC/README.md

 ALFFA_PUBLIC
 ============

-(prepared by Laurent Besacier and Elodie Gauthier - Laurent.Besacier@imag.fr - Elodie Gauthier@imag.fr)
+(prepared by Laurent Besacier and Elodie Gauthier - Laurent.Besacier@imag.fr - Elodie.Gauthier@imag.fr)

 This repository is a result of the ALFFA project http://alffa.imag.fr

 We distribute READY-to-use (or READY-to-train) KALDI ASR systems and (when possible) associated corpora....

-A summary of these resources and ASR performacnes, as well as the project will be published soon in the following paper:
+A summary of these resources and ASR performances, as well as a description of the ALFFA project will be published soon in the following paper:

 Collecting Resources in Sub-Saharan African Languages for Automatic Speech Recognition: a Case Study of Wolof.
 Elodie Gauthier, Laurent Besacier, Sylvie Voisin, Michael Melese and Uriel Pascal Elingui.
 To appear at LREC 2016

 So far, the ASR directory contains Kaldi recipes for 3 languages : Amharic, Swahili and Hausa (Wolof will follow soon, stay tuned !).